What's Going On: Current Opportunities and Activities

 June 7, 2017

 The New York University Furman Center is hosting a forum "By the Numbers: Concentrated Poverty."
 BRicK’s Robin Snyderman will serve as a panelist discussing poverty and its spatial concentrations.
-The program is from 4-6pm EST with a reception following from 6-7:30pm EST. Click here to RSVP.
+The program is from 4-6pm EST with a reception following from 6-7:30pm EST. Click here to see the video.

 March 14, 2017